vatesfr/xen-orchestra/docs/docs/advanced.md

 | --------------------- | ---------- | --------------------------------------------------------- |
 | **Prometheus secret** | (required) | Bearer token for authentication - you must set this value |

-4. Save and load the plugin
+4. Save and load the plugin.

 :::warning
 You must set a **Prometheus secret** before loading the plugin.
 Without a valid secret, the metrics endpoint authentication is ineffective, potentially exposing sensitive infrastructure data (host resources, VM configurations, network details) to unauthorized access.
 Use a strong, random string (e.g., generated with `openssl rand -hex 32`).